chrissimpkins/six-four/README.md

 </html>
 ```

-Include both the `-i` flag with a image file path and the `-o` flag with a HTML or Markdown file path in your command:
+Include both the `-i` flag with an image file path and the `-o` flag with a HTML or Markdown file path in your command:
 ``` bash
 sixfour -i 'path/to/coolimage.png' -o 'path/to/index.html'
 ```